-In 2011 about 141,210 people were predicted to be diagnosed with colorectal cancer in the US, and about 49,380 people were predicted to die of the disease.
+In 2014 about 136,830 people are predicted to be diagnosed with colorectal cancer in the US, and about 50,310 people are predicted to die of the disease.
 In both men and women, colorectal cancer is the third most commonly diagnosed cancer and the third leading cause of cancer death.

 Significant progress in the prevention and early detection of colorectal cancer is possible by increasing access to and utilization of colorectal cancer screening tests.
-While large declines in colorectal cancer incidence and death rates in the past decade have been attributed to increased colonoscopy use, only 59% of people aged 50 or older, for whom screening is recommended, report having received colorectal cancer testing consistent with current guidelines in 2010 according to the National Health Interview Survey.
+While large declines in colorectal cancer incidence and death rates in the past decade have been attributed to increased colonoscopy use, only 59% of people aged 50 or older, for whom screening is recommended, reported having received colorectal cancer testing consistent with current guidelines in 2010 according to the National Health Interview Survey.

-Cancer facts such as these are presented in the updated edition of the American Cancer Society’s Colorectal Cancer Facts and Figures.
-This publication provides updated cancer research facts about colorectal cancer, including statistics on colorectal cancer occurrence and risk factors, as well as information about prevention, early detection, and treatment.
+Cancer facts such as these are presented in the current edition of the American Cancer Society’s Colorectal Cancer Facts and Figures.
+This publication provides a comprehensive overview of colorectal cancer in the US, including statistics on colorectal cancer occurrence, as well as information about risk factors, prevention, early detection, and treatment.